sara-sabr/ITStrategy/_pages/en/ma-business-case.md

             </td>
         </tr>
         <tr class="odd">
-            <td>Potential for increased risk of favoritism and/or of communication with the suppliers/bidders during the process</td>
+            <td>Potential for increased risk of favouritism and/or of communication with the suppliers/bidders during the process</td>
             <td>
                 <ol>
                     <li>Ensure guidelines for communication during the solicitation process are included in the training materials</li>